sylviamesicek/aeon/README.md

 ## To Do

 To reach the state of minimum viable product (MVP) the following features must be completed.
-- [x] Single level cell clustering using the Berger-Rigoutsos alogorithm
+- [x] Single level cell clustering using the Berger-Rigoutsos alogorithm.
+- [x] Patch compatible clustering algorithm extension.
-- [ ] Multilevel regridding based on GRChombo
+- [ ] Multilevel regridding based on GRChombo.
-- [ ] Stencil application
+- [ ] Stencil application.
-- [ ] Interior ghost node filling
+- [ ] Interior ghost node filling.
-- [ ] Exterior ghost node filling
+- [ ] Exterior ghost node filling.
 - [ ] Multigrid elliptic solver using BiCGStab and Jacobi's Method.
 - [ ] Hyperbolic solver using 4th order Runge-Kutta and subcylcing.